 Substantially all of the communications, network and computer hardware used to operate our website are located at facilities in the United States, Germany, Hong Kong and China.
 We either lease or own our servers and have service agreements with data center providers.
 Our systems and operations are vulnerable to damage or interruption from fire, flood, power loss, telecommunications failure, terrorist attacks, acts of war, electronic and physical break-ins, computer viruses, earthquakes and similar events.
 The occurrence of any of the foregoing events could result in damage to our systems and hardware or could cause them to fail completely, and our insurance may not cover such events or may be insufficient to compensate us for losses that may occur.
 Our systems are not completely redundant, so a failure of our system at one site could result in reduced functionality for our users, and a total failure of our systems could cause our websites or apps to be inaccessible by our users.
 Problems faced by our third-party service providers with the telecommunications network providers with which they contract or with the systems by which they allocate capacity among their users, including us, could adversely affect the experience of our users.
 Our third-party service providers could decide to close their facilities without adequate notice.
-Any financial difficulties, such as bankruptcy or reorganization, faced by our third-party service providers or any of the service providers with whom they contract may have negative effects on our business, the nature and extent of which are difficult to predict.
-If our third-party service providers are unable to keep up with our growing needs for capacity, this could have an adverse effect on our business.
+Any financial difficulties, such as bankruptcy or reorganization, faced by our third-party service providers or any of the service providers are unable to keep up with our growing needs for capacity, this could have an adverse effect on our business.
 Any errors, defects, disruptions or other performance problems with our services could harm our reputation and may have a material adverse effect on our business, results of operations, financial condition and prospects.